AidanDeMuth/powershell-game/README.md

 To allow for cross communication of screens, modules `screen_manager` and `buffer_manager` are implemented.
 The screen manager can generate and change the `curr_screen` object if requested by the event handler, and the buffer manager maintains lists accessible by each screen to store and retrieve necessary data between screen changes.

 #### Tile Maps
 In general gaming/application development, screens and art are manually created by developers/designers, and the same must be done here.
-A `TileMap` object represents the content of a curses window by transforming an array of `N` integers `0, 1, 2, ... , N-1` into Unicode characters using a dictionary mapping.
+A `TileMap` object represents the content of a curses window by transforming an array of integers numbered `0, 1, 2, ... , N-1` into Unicode characters using a dictionary mapping.
 The Unicode string can be extracted from the `TileMap` object, and written to a window using `<window>.addstr(<map>.string)`.

 ### Improvements (TODO):
 - Refactor `handle_input()` to `handle_event()` to generalize inputs in the event loop